 At present, there are three main established anticoagulation medicines: aspirin, heparin and warfarin, and one alternative to aspirin called clopidogrel.

-Thanks to other patients supplying and sharing their information, we are able to provide this unique national directory of APS specialist.
+Thanks to patients supplying and sharing their information, we are able to provide this a national directory of APS specialists in the UK.